 Musician and former Broadway dancer Phyllis Sues became passionate about trapeze at 75, tried yoga for the first time at 85 (she now practices every day) and took up skydiving at 90.

-She is now writing her first book, currently titled 20 Tips to Change your Life, which she hopes will inspire anyone — young or old — who wants to live a healthier life.
+She wrote her first book, titled My Trip to a Healthy, Active 96: 22 Tips to Change your Life, which she hoped would inspire anyone — young or old — who wants to live a healthier life.

-“Aging can be exciting, creative, active and even daring,” Sues has said.
+“Aging can be exciting, creative, active and even daring,” Sues has said before she died in 2021.
 “It takes work, desire, and most of all loving what you do every day, every minute, every second, even if it’s washing dishes.”